LuckyJimJD/ProfessionalResponsibility/_pages/syllabus.md

 # Policies

-##### Grading
+#### Grading

 Your grade will be based on in-class performance (10%), three mid-term quizzes (10% each) and a final examination (60%).
-The in-class performance component depends on your preparation before class,[^2] regular and prompt class attendance, and constructive engagement during class.

 The midterm quizzes and final exam will consist of multiple choice questions, similar in format to the Multistate Professional Responsibility Examination (MPRE).
 The midterm quizzes will be given in class and will be open book/notes.
 The final exam will be given during the exam period and will be closed book/notes; you will receive a copy of the ABA Model Rules for use during the exam.

-[^2]: Elon Law School's standards and ABA guidance for awarding course credit assume at least two hours of out-of-class student work for each hour of classroom instruction.
+The in-class performance component depends on your preparation before class, regular and prompt class attendance, and constructive engagement during class.
+Elon Law School's standards and ABA guidance for awarding course credit assume at least two hours of out-of-class student work for each hour of classroom instruction.

-##### Attendance
+#### Attendance

 Elon Law School has adopted the following attendance policy for all courses: